freedev/code-with-quarkus-camel/README.md

 mvn package quarkus:dev
 ```

-Then, looking at the output you can see messages successfully send to and read from a Azure Service Bus topic.
+Then, looking at the output you can see messages successfully read from a Azure Service Bus topic.

 [//]: # (## Anatomy)